AnahiVera/fullStackOpen/Readme.md

 - Gained experience with JavaScript promises and asynchronous programming.

 ### Part 3: Programming a Server with Node.js and Express
-- **Current Focus**: Building a backend server using Node.js and Express.
+- Building a backend server using Node.js and Express.
 - Learning to create RESTful APIs, handle HTTP requests, and manage data persistence.
 - Integrating the backend with the frontend for a full-stack application.

+### Part 4: Testing Express Servers, User Administration
+- **Current Focus**:Writing unit and integration tests for backend applications.
+- Implementing user authentication and authorization.
+- Managing user roles and permissions.

 ---